Knowledge Centre

 Simple Explanation

 The app produces analytics for both In-Sample (IS) and Out-of-Sample (OOS) data to gauge model performance.
-Below is an example:
+Below is an example of how results might appear:

 Interpretation: